-0010 nuc.
-Enr Milely by a Lef For All To withhold authority to vote for any individual 39BIO, INC. The Board of Directors recommends you vote FOR ALL director nominees listed in Proposal 1 and FOR Proposals 2 and 3: All For Withhold For All All All Except nominee(s), mark "For All Except" number(s) of the nominee(s) on the nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-0 0 0 1.
+To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below For Withhold For All All All Except 89BIO, INC. The Board of Directors recommends you vote FOR ALL director nominees listed in Proposal 1 and FOR 0 0 0 Proposals 2 and 3: 1.
 Election of Directors: To be elected for terms expiring in 2026.
-Nominees: Rohan Palekar Edward Morrow Atkinson III, Ph.D.
-Gregory Grunberg, M.D.
-For Against Abstai 2.
-Approval of an amendment to our Certificate of In- corpo ration to increase the number of authorized shares of our common stock.
-0 0 0 3.
-Ratification of the appointment of KPMG LLP at December 31, 2023. as ou r indepe ndent re egistered public accounting firm for the year ending 0 0 0 NO TE: Such other business as may properly come before the r meeting o or any ad journment or postponement thereof. ase sign exactly as your name(s) appear(s) hereon.
-Wh cutor, administrator, or other fiduciary, please give ners should each sign personally.
-All holders must si
+Nominees: 01) Rohan Palekar 02) Edward Morrow Atkinson III, Ph.D.
+03) Gregory Grunberg, M.D.
+For Against Abstain 2.
+Approval of an amendment to our Certificate of Incorporation to increase the number of authorized shares of our common stock.
+3. Ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending 0 0 December 31, 2023.
+NOTE: Such other business as may properly come before the meeting or any adjournment or postponement thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners) Date Date